carterw/loboris_backports/README.md

 A couple of years ago Boris Lovosevic [cloned the MicroPython repository](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo) and added many features specifically tailored for the Espressif ESP32 microcontroller ([see them listed in his wiki](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki)).

 Developers adopted this code and have used it to successfully build applications.
-As time passed Boris appears to have moved on to other interests and his repository is dormant.
+As time passed Boris appears to have moved on to other pursuits and his repository is dormant.
 There is interest in preserving the more valuable features of his project by importing them into mainstream MicroPython.

 It was suggested that a list of features be assembled that could be evaluated and discussed.
 This markdown file is offered as a convenient starting point for the list.
 If you are interested in contributing, please clone this repository, add your suggestions, and offer pull requests.
 Or if you prefer, merely post your suggestions as an 'issue' and they may be incorporated.